andrey-lepekhin/andrey-lepekhin.github.io/_posts/2018-06-02-Biohacking-and-me.md

 * Ketogenic diet for reported cognitive enhancements
 * Prolonged fasting as a cancer prevention
 * SSRIs and _legal_ drugs
-* More sleep experiments (_total_ darkness, coolness, and optimal CO2) with help form some devices like oura ring
+* More sleep experiments (_total_ darkness, coolness, and optimal CO2) with help form devices like oura ring

 All-in-all, I do not see some overwhelming results, though I do benefit from my life being more structured, i.e. when I [don't have to decide]({% post_url 2018-03-01-Why-choices-are-bad %}) whether and when get out of bed, or what to eat today.